 - Speyburn Braden Orach Single Malt Scotch ($20)

 - Jameson ($19)

-There are, though, a number of good, cheap whiskies out there, which we have conveniently listed below.
+There are, though, a number of good, cheap whiskies to be had, and we have conveniently listed them below.
 While the majority are budget bourbons (being affordable and delicious seems to be as American as, well, bourbon), we worked to find other types of whiskies as well, for those that want a little variety on their liquor shelf.

 Note: Costs may vary by state and retailer, but the price tag is generally what you find in the store.

 Evan Williams shows up on lists like this all of the time, and deservedly so.
 At $14 for a bottle, you really can’t go wrong.
 Drop an ice cube or two in and you’re set.
 The flavor profile is what you expect in a bourbon — vanilla, caramel, oak — and you don’t need to add much (if anything) to make it drinkable.